Cats love your furniture.

 The best way to keep cats off furniture is by discouraging them from scratching and providing them with alternatives that they like better.

-You can also trim your cats' nails or dull them to discourage the behavior.
+You can also trim your cats nails or dull them to discourage the behaviour.

 Still have questions, leave them in the comments, and I’ll get back to you as soon as possible.